 What first aid qualifications do staff currently hold?

 Are those qualifications appropriate for the location and nature of the activities being undertaken?

 Will a first aid kit stocked appropriately for the location and student group be readily available throughout the program?

 Given the group's location and communication strategy, can medical care and treatment be obtained within a reasonable period of time in the event of an emergency?

-The teacher-in-charge of an excursion requiring school council approval must complete the
+For an excursion requiring school council approval, the teacher in charge of the excursion must complete the

 The pro forma details the minimum requirements for approval and should be submitted to the principal.